 Employment Regulations and Opportunities

 After meeting specific criteria, guidelines, and application deadlines, MPA and MUP students are able to seek on-campus and off-campus employment both prior to and after the completion of their degree.
-(EMPA may seek off-campus employent after the completion of their degree.)
+(EMPA students may seek off-campus employment after the completion of their degree.)
 The workshops and advisement sessions on employment regulations, applications and procedures are essential, and all international students must attend them for necessary information and guidance.
-To learn more, see here.
+To learn more, visit the OGS Employment information page.

-Optional Practical Training (OPT) allows international students to take on additional relevelant employment that is directly related to their major field of study.
+Optional Practical Training (OPT) allows international students to take on additional relevant employment that is directly related to their major field of study.

 Students generally use "Post-completion OPT" which makes them eligible to work for one year after graduation.
 Another option, "Pre-completion OPT," allows you to accept relevant employment prior to graduation.
 Please note that the OPT process generally takes about 3 months so prepare in advance.